Salvador Dalí Art Project

 Once you know the dimensions (in grid squares) of your reference image, draw a matching grid in a box at the top of your paper (a grid doesn't always have to fill the canvas).

-Refer back to your reference image and look at the elephants legs.
-You will notice that there are clearly visible joints on the Elephant's legs.
+Refer back to your reference image and look at the elephant's legs.
+You will notice that there are clearly visible joints.
 Mark them with a circle to remind yourself of the placement of each joint.
-Also mark the base of the foot with a dot.
+Also, mark the base of the foot with a dot.

 Now you are familiar with the anatomical features, you can go back to your drawing.

 On your paper, faintly draw four horizontal lines under your elephant.
 The bottom line (the feet) should be sitting low down near the bottom of the page and the top just under the marks you left for the legs on the elephant's body.

 These lines will be your new horizontals for the elephant's joints and feet.
 Lightly draw in the circles from your reference image on each line.
 The top line's circles can be closer together in proportion with the elephant and the circles on the other lines can get wider apart at each stage.